scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 * [Monitoring metrics in an Amazon RDS instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html)
 * [Monitoring events, logs, and streams in an Amazon RDS DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitor_Logs_Events.html)

+It is recommended since the metrics and logs help you to investigate some issues in the production environment when they happen.

 #### Disable public access (Recommended in the production environment)

 Public access is disabled by default.
 You can access the RDS database instance from the Scalar product pods on your EKS cluster as follows.

 * Create the RDS database instance on the same VPC as your EKS cluster.
 * Connect the VPC for the RDS and the VPC for the EKS cluster for the Scalar product deployment using [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html). (// TODO: We need to test this feature with Scalar products.)

+It is recommended since the private internal connections not via WAN can make a system more secure.

 ## Amazon Aurora MySQL and Amazon Aurora PostgreSQL